bolt/deployer/docs/configuration.md

 Initial configuration
 ---------------------

-This tool comes with three files where you can configure its workings (path: `vendor/bolt/deployer`):
+This tool comes with three files where you can configure its workings:

 - `hosts.yaml` - YAML configuration of the target hosts to deploy to
 - `deploy.php` - The configuration of the recipe, using Deployer
 - `bolt.php` - The Bolt specific Deployer recipe configuration

+Depending on how you've installed this tool, these files are in the project root (for standalone installations) or in the `vendor/bolt/deployer` (for Composer installations).

 The first and foremost thing to configure is the `hosts.yaml` file.